Ibec plans 'Munster Hub' as it becomes latest to take up residence at Penrose Dock

 The JCD development may host up to 2,000 employees when office occupancy finds new levels post-Covid-19 and as any future ‘hybrid’ office solution gets established.

-Mr O’Donoghue said Ibec's pending move to this Gold LEED development shows confidence in the future of office-based employment, with a focus on flexible uses, and said the development’s penthouse-level conference, hospitality, and function space ‘Sky Room’ (see main pic, above) available to all Penrose Dock occupiers was a significant consideration.
+Mr O’Donoghue said Ibec's pending move to this Gold LEED development shows confidence in the future of office-based employment, with a focus on flexible uses, and said the development’s penthouse-level conference, hospitality, and function space ‘Sky Room’ available to all Penrose Dock occupiers was a significant consideration.

 “We’re really excited about the move and to being a really strong voice for business in the region,” he stated, adding that it was to be the first of upgraded and enlarged Ibec hubs, serving diverse business and trade association membership, number 7,000 nationally, and with many hundreds based in Cork with strong presences in pharma, FDI, cybersecurity, and financial and professional services.